bbc/tams/docs/adr/0022-flow-bit-rate-properties.md

 Should there be a recommendation to always set `max_segment_bit_rate`?
 This corresponds to the required `BANDWIDTH` variant stream property in HLS and required `bandwidth` Representation property in DASH.

+* Good, supports applications that require either essence or segment bit rate types
+* Bad, the additional choice of a bit rate type may harm interoperability or require additional logic in implementations to support all bit rate types